 Ever wondered where oldest housing complex is located?

-The Thermal insulation in these homes is the soil above with the lush lawns.
+- The insulation in these homes is the soil above with the lush lawns.

 Building and Thermal Insulation Technology Changes

 - By the 19th century, the building technology had changed.
 Instead of wood, stone, and earth, people now used glass, cast iron, steel and concrete, carved stone, wood for roofing/truss to build a home.

 - At first, builders experienced a lot of failure due to thermal expansion in these materials.
 To prevent cracks and further damage, thermal protection was needed.

 - During the Long Depression - 1873 to 1896, the world experienced increasing fossil fuel costs.

 - This resulted in the formulation of better solutions to reduce heat loss from steam engines and other heating equipment.

 - At the start of the 20th century, flat roofs became the best choice since they were made of reinforced concrete.